 For students at the high school level, only school-day-approved beverages may be sold in vending machines during the school day, e.g. (water, one hundred percent [100%] fruit/vegetable juice, low-fat milk (unflavored), non-fat milk (unflavored or flavored), as permitted by the school meal requirements.

 In addition to the beverages listed above, other beverages as allowed in 7 C.F.R.
-Parts 210 and 220, and state law and regulation, (whichever is more restrictive) may be available in vending machines at the high school level.
+Parts 210 and 220 may be available in vending machines at the high school level.

 Size of beverages shall not exceed eight (8) ounces for elementary schools, twelve (12) ounces for middle schools and twenty (20) ounces for high schools.